 5. We the Coral need space to settle on.
 It is one of the many things essential to our survival.
 We need hard substrates to settle on; we are extremely jealous for them.
 Our diverse reproductive systems account for this need.
 We asexually replicate ourselves if we need to colonize quickly.
 We sexually reproduce somewhere else if we find ourselves without room.

-7. We the Coral, however, also get that equal representation is not often the norm in the human world.
+7. We the Coral understand that equal representation is not often the norm in the human world.
 We understand that in human eyes some are, say, prettier or more “common” than others.
 And we understand that because of this some may be favored over others.
 After all, why would the Acropora palmata with the common name Elkhorn be one of a handful of corals with a recovery plan?
 We are not implying that Elkhorn corals are neither special nor essential.
-They are in fact crucial protectors of the reef.
 We simply think that their being given a common name by Adam means something.

 8. We the Coral understand the artist’s limitations and motivations.
 We know that the artist changed our sizes or placed us differently so we would look beautiful and that our beauty would be translated to humans.
 And we understand that the artist thinks that might make people more receptive to loving us – to caring about us.
 Lang and Selby say beauty can be disarming.

 9. We the Coral sympathize with the artist’s struggle to find that balance between “utility and beauty."
 We sympathize with the artist’s struggle to be “artistic” yet not anthropocentric, as if they are in mutual opposition.
 We are a mixture of bio-textbook-pictures and fancy print-like contours.